Using PostgreSQL? Let’s create the database and give privilege to a user on it.

 - Run command and connect the database as postgres with

-\c yourdbname postgres
+\c yourdbname postgres.

-# You are now connected to database "yourdbname" as user "postgres".
+# You are now connected to database "yourdbname" as user "postgres".. - Grant public scheme to youruser.

-GRANT ALL ON SCHEMA public TO youruser;
+GRANT ALL ON SCHEMA public TO youruser;.

 Now with this you can give postgreSQL user to access, create, update anything in a database but not the other database.
 Hope this article can help your work more faster. 😉